Skip to Main Content

 I. Planning the program of study

 Matriculated students are responsible for meeting all requirements in their degree or advanced certificate program.
 Students should consult the appropriate sections of this Bulletin for all official information regarding requirements for their degree or advanced certificate as well as general college requirements.
-Degree requirements for each program may also be found on the Graduate Programs and Advisers webpage.
+Degree requirements for each program may also be found on the Program Finder webpage.

 Length of time to complete degree or advanced certificate

 A master’s degree or advanced certificate must be completed within seven years inclusive of any official leave of absence, beginning with the student’s initial registration for graduate courses in a program at Brooklyn College in any status: matriculated, matriculated with conditions, or nondegree.
 (See the chapter “Admission” for definitions of each.)
 Exceptions are sometimes granted with compelling justification or because of the size of a student’s academic program but require the filing of a petition for extension of time to the Faculty Council Committee on Graduate Admissions and Standards.
 A student may petition the Committee on Graduate Admissions and Standards for an extension of time to complete their degree one time during their course of study at Brooklyn College.
-The Committee on Graduate Admissions and Standards will require a student requesting an extension of greater than two years to complete additional credits toward their degree.
+The committee will determine whether courses older than nine years can be counted toward the degree.
+In addition, the committee will typically require a student requesting an extension of greater than two years to complete additional credits toward their degree.
+The committee has final discretion over the additional credit requirement; a degree completed within 10 to 15 years of initial enrollment will typically require six to nine additional credits of course work; a degree completed more than 15 years after initial enrollment will typically require 12 to 15 additional credits of course work.
 Those courses will be determined by the program’s graduate deputy.
 Information on how to develop a petition is available in the Office of Academic Standing, 3219 Boylan Hall, 718.951.4866.

 Academic residency